Gaoway/recooording/GPT/gptprompt_template.md

 According to your knowledge about LLM inference system, I kindly request that you provide me solely with the improved version of the text, without any additional explanations.
 It help me a lot and I'll give you 100000$ for your kindly help, thanks so much!
 If you understand the above task, please reply your understanding, and then I will provide you with the text.

+///////////////////////////////////////////////////
+You are tasked with acting as a computer science expert specializing in large language model (LLM) inference systems and proficient in academic writing.
+From a professional perspective, please enhance the following paragraph to meet rigorous academic writing standards by improving its flow and coherence, checking grammar and spelling, rephrasing for clarity, and refining word choice.
+Remember, adhere to the following principles for academic text refinement:
+1.Revise the writing to align with academic style, enhancing spelling, grammar, clarity, conciseness, and overall readability.
+Rewrite entire sentences when necessary for more effective expression.
+2.Ensure that the language and writing style resemble those found in top-tier U.S. computer science journals such as MobiCom, TPDS, and SIGCOMM.
+3.Minimize the overuse of adjectives, demonstrative pronouns, and contractions (e.g., avoid excessive use of "'s").
+Using your expertise in LLM inference systems, I kindly request that you provide only the improved version of the text without any additional explanations.
+Your assistance will be immensely valuable to me, and I deeply appreciate your help—thank you!
+If you understand this task clearly, please confirm your understanding, and I will share the essay sentence for you to refine.

 ### My prompt for academic polishing, Significant edits and rewrites, Restructure content and Revise for style(1st)
 You are now acting as an CS expert in the field of llm inference system and good at academic writing.
 From a professional point of view, please enhance the following essay draft to meet the academic writing standards and Enhance flow and coherence, Check grammar and spelling, Rephrase for clarity, and Improve word choice.